June-Skeeter/Module2_GEOS270/docs/Application_Part4.md

 ## Join the Summary Table

 **9**{: .label .label-blue } Do a **Join** to add the Summary Table output to Van_DA_2016.
-Following the same steps as above but use the Summary Table you just generated as the Join Table.
+Following the same steps as above but use the Summary Table you just generated as the Join Table (likely named Van_DA_2016_Intersect_Statis).
+Use Van_DA_2016_DAUID as the Join Table Field.
 Now, Van_DA_2016 has "greenness" quantified by two different methods.
 Method 1) gives us the average NDVI value per DA.
 Method 2) gives us the total "green vegetation" area per DA.